-One Pot Vegetarian Meal: Epic Black Beans & Rice in 30 Minutes
+One Pot Vegetarian Meal: Easy Black Beans & Rice

 This recipe goes well with all of your favorite Tex-Mex meals.
 It is an excellent side dish for enchiladas, burritos, tacos, or chalupas.
-I also like to serve it as a main dish with avocado slices, sour cream, tortilla chips, salsa and, of course, Frank's Red Hot Sauce.
+I also like to serve it as a main dish with any combination of avocado slices, chopped tomatoes, fresh cilantro, lettuce, sour cream, tortilla chips, and Frank's Red Hot Sauce.

 The recipe makes about eight servings as an entree.
 As a side dish, it feeds a small army.
-It also makes a great filling for burritos and enchiladas, if you want to make them meatless.
+It also makes a tasty option as a filling in meatless burritos and enchiladas.
+Chicken, beef, or pork can easily be added to accommodate meat-eaters as this is a wonderfully versatile recipe.

 - 3 tablespoons olive oil